magicblock-labs/magicblock-engine-examples/dummy-token-transfer/README.md

 anchor test --skip-local-validator --skip-build --skip-deploy
 ```

-## Running Tests on Devnet with a Local Ephemeral Rollup
+## Running tests with a Local Ephemeral Rollup and Devnet

 To run tests using a local ephemeral validator, follow these steps: